I've been known to write essays about the art of food blogging, most notably: How To Start a Food Blog and More Blogging Advice.

 Then it just comes down to choosing from those choices.
 As I mentioned, I chose the broccoli post because all the posts on the page at that time were pretty brown and not very vegetal.
 I like to break up the page with variety; a cooking post, then an outside eating post, and then maybe an essay.
 Sometimes a video, sometimes a song.
 I always try to keep it interesting; the rule is: if I'm not bored, you won't be bored.

 Breaking it up, though, is key: both on a macro and a micro level.
-I mentioned the macro level (the style of post) and on the micro level, you don't want two desserts in a row or two fancy meals in a row or two songs about peanuts in a row.
+I mentioned the macro level (the style of post) and on the micro level, you don’t want two desserts in a row or two fancy meals in a row; you don’t want two pretentious essays in a row.
 Keep breaking it up and readers will be grateful.

 Finally, try to update your site throughout the workweek.
 I say the workweek because it's my firm belief that 99% of people who read blogs are reading blogs at work.
 I posted that broccoli post on Monday morning; bleary-eyed readers sitting at desks were probably glad to have something new and relatively healthy to make for dinner.
 If I'd posted that same post on a Saturday, it would barely have registered: I'm almost sure of it.

 So buy a camera, take it everywhere, photograph your food, update throughout the workweek, and keep yourself interested.
-You'll have a hit in no time; or, if not a hit, at least a very entertaining food blog.
-And who wouldn't want that?
-No one, that's who.
-Happy blogging.
+You’ll have a hit in no time.

 Interesting photos keep me coming back to my favorite blogs, so I try to make sure my own posts always have pictures.